AlexKLWS/godot-native-bullets-plugin/README.md

 	static void _register_methods() {
 		// Registering an Object reference property with GODOT_PROPERTY_HINT_RESOURCE_TYPE and hint_string is just
-		// a way to tell the editor plugin the type of the property, so that it can be viewed in the BulletKit inspector. register_property<CustomFollowingBullet, Node2D*>("target_node",
+		// a way to tell the editor plugin the type of the property, so that it can be viewed in the UnitKit inspector. register_property<CustomFollowingBullet, Node2D*>("target_node",
 			&CustomFollowingBullet::set_target_node,
 			&CustomFollowingBullet::get_target_node, nullptr,